 Rule One: Luxe Up Your Fabrics

-Streetwear staples were, until recently, things you could happily fall off a skateboard while wearing; hence why most were rendered in denim and heavy cottons, in non-constrictive fits.
-But modern streetwear has stepped out of the skatepark and designers have reworked time-honoured pieces – hoodies, cargo trousers, trainers – into garments you wouldn’t want to risk on the concrete.
+Streetwear clothing were, until recently, things you could happily fall off a skateboard while wearing; hence why most were rendered in denim and heavy cottons, in non-constrictive fits.
+But modern streetwear aesthetics has stepped out of the skatepark and designers have reworked time-honoured pieces – hoodies, cargo trousers, trainers – into garments you wouldn’t want to risk on the concrete.

 Rule Two: Don’t Be A Hypebeast